greenboxal/doggohub/CONTRIBUTING.md

 ## Merge requests

-We welcome merge requests with fixes and improvements to GitLab code, tests, and/or documentation.
+We welcome merge requests with fixes and improvements to DoggoHub code, tests, and/or documentation.
 The features we would really like a merge request for are listed with the label [`Accepting Merge Requests` on our issue tracker for CE][accepting-mrs-ce] and [EE][accepting-mrs-ee] but other improvements are also welcome.
 Please note